 NeuroShell 2 combines powerful neural network architectures, a Microsoft® Windows icon driven user interface, sophisticated utilities, and popular options to give users the ultimate neural network experimental environment.
 It is recommended for academic users only, or those users who are concerned with classic neural network paradigms like backpropagation.
 Users interested in solving real problems should consider the NeuroShell Predictor, NeuroShell Classifier, or the NeuroShell Trader.

 NeuroShell 2 includes both Beginner's and Advanced Systems in addition to Runtime Facilities.

 NeuroShell 2 includes interfaces for beginners and experts alike.
 The Beginner's System in NeuroShell 2 is designed for novices and first-time users.
 It includes a simplified set of procedures for building and executing a complete, powerful neural network application.
-The Beginner's System uses our powerful enhanced backpropagation paradigm, and defaults network parameters such as learning rate, momentum, and number of hidden neurons.
-To use the system you enter data, specify the inputs and outputs, and train the network.
-You are then able to apply the trained network to new data and export the results to other programs.
+The Beginner's System uses our powerful enhanced backpropagation paradigm, and defaults neural network parameters such as learning rate, momentum, and number of hidden neurons.
+To use the system you enter data, specify the inputs and outputs, and train the neural network.
+You are then able to apply the trained neural network to new data and export the results to other programs.

 Advanced Neural Networks

 The NeuroShell 2 Advanced Options screen displays the independent modules that may be used to create a neural network application.

 The Advanced System in NeuroShell 2 gives experienced neural network users the ability to create and execute 16 different neural network architectures, with more user control compared to the Beginner's System.

 Users can choose to enter their data in their familiar spreadsheet program or work in the NeuroShell 2 Datagrid.
 The program uses spreadsheet files as its internal format so you can view or edit them yourself.
 In fact, NeuroShell 2 will call your favorite Windows spreadsheet program.